huggingface/blog/llama-sagemaker-benchmark.md

 In this benchmark, we tested 60 configurations of Llama 2 on Amazon SageMaker.
 For cost-effective deployments, we found 13B Llama 2 with GPTQ on g5.2xlarge delivers 71 tokens/sec at an hourly cost of $1.55.
 For max throughput, 13B Llama 2 reached 296 tokens/sec on ml.g5.12xlarge at $2.21 per 1M tokens.
 And for minimum latency, 7B Llama 2 achieved 16ms per token on ml.g5.12xlarge.

-We hope these benchmarks will help companies deploy Llama 2 optimally based on their needs.
-The data provides real-world insights into balancing cost, throughput, and latency when leveraging these powerful models.
+We hope the benchmark will help companies deploy Llama 2 optimally based on their needs.
+If you are want to get started deploying Llama 2 on Amazon SageMaker, check out [Introducing the Hugging Face LLM Inference Container for Amazon SageMaker](https://huggingface.co/blog/sagemaker-huggingface-llm) and [Deploy Llama 2 7B/13B/70B on Amazon SageMaker](https://www.philschmid.de/sagemaker-llama-llm) blog posts.

 ---